Montgomery County PA $479,000.00

 The defendant appealed, claiming that there was no Mens Rea proven.
 Mens Rea is a legal term meaning criminal intent.
 Citing Boehr v.
 Commonwealth ex rel.
 Lower Merion Township, 414 A.2d 415 (Pa.
 Cmwlth.
 1980) and Commonwealth v.
 Glumac, 717 A.2d 572 (Pa.
 Super.
 1998), the Superior Court held that the Commonwealth only had to prove that the dog owner had not confined his animal.
 Scienter or ciminal intent is irrelevant.
 "The mandate to confine a dog is thus stated absolutely and not in terms of reasonable care."

 In essence, there is strict liability on the part of a dog owner to keep his/her dog confined regardless of the circumstances.
 Commonwealth v.
-Raban, No. 3132 EDA 2010 (Pa.
+Raban, 31 A.3d 699 (Pa.
 Super.
 2011).

 Monroe County Dog Ownership Lawsuit Concluded